How can I reduce the interest on my mortgage?

 Change how often you’re making payments

 Speaking to an expert is the best place to start, as they'll be able to advise you on what products are available.
-Get in touch to discuss these in more detail and find a home loan that will put you in a more favourable financial position.
+Discuss your plans with a finance expert and get in touch with a lending specialist to discuss your home loan options.

 Other helpful resources: